 The spare Tanzanite materials are taken back to laboratories by companies.
 These materials are tested to see if they can be heated to become high-quality gemstones.
 There are also some minerals that might be found with the Tanzanite stone.
 Here at Tanzanite Experience, we keep these minerals on display in our museum to educate people about everything Tanzanite.

 Sourcing and buying Tanzanite from trusted dealers in Tanzania helps support the country’s economy.
-You’ll also be getting stones and jewelry from the source, so you can be sure you’re getting the best quality Tanzanite at a good price.
+You’ll also be getting stones and jewelry from the source, so you can be sure you’re getting the best quality Tanzanite at the best price.

 You can take a look at the below video (from min 3:30) to see how tanzanite mining is carried out in real life.